abhishekmeena33/movies-recommender-system/README.md

 The recommendation model is based on content similarity.
 Here are the key steps involved:

 1. **Data Preprocessing**: Cleaning and preparing the dataset.
-2. **Feature Extraction**: Using CountVectorizer to convert text data into feature vectors.
+2. **Feature Extraction**: Using CountVectorizer/TfidfVectorizer to convert text data into feature vectors.
 3. **Similarity Calculation**: Calculating cosine similarity between movies.
 4. **Recommendation**: Suggesting movies based on similarity scores.
 5. **Model Serialization**: Using Pickle to save the trained model for future use.